Talking to your toddler about other people’s feelings

 Talking about other people’s feelings is a great way to get Baby started thinking about the fact that they exist.
 Whether it’s part of a conversation – “How do you think it made her feel when you took her truck away?
 Not good, right?” – or someone the two of you encounter in passing – “He looks frustrated, do you think he’ll feel better if I go over and hold the door so he can carry the box through?” – talking about other people’s feelings in terms of specific situations will get Baby starting to think about cause and effect.

-It might seem contradictory, but another big part of talking to Baby about other people’s feelings is talking to her about her own.
-Talking to her about her own feelings is an important part of helping her grow into a happy, emotionally healthy child on its own, but it also gives her a context for thinking about other people’s feelings.
-She might know from the boy’s expression that her neighbor is sad, but until she connects that sadness with the way she felt when she lost a favorite toy, that might not mean too much to her.
+It might seem contradictory, but another big part of talking to Baby about other people’s feelings is talking to them about their own.
+Talking to them about their own feelings is an important part of helping them grow into a happy, emotionally healthy child on its own, but it also gives them a context for thinking about other people’s feelings.
+They might know from the boy’s expression that their neighbor is sad, but until they connect that sadness with the way they felt when they lost a favorite toy, that might not mean too much to them.

 Book characters are also a great way to introduce concepts about feelings to Baby.
 Stories give children a framework to think about complex topics like emotions inside of, and books that include Baby’s favorite characters can be a great way to encourage empathy.